MLGlobalHealth/orphanhood-caregiver-death-in-US-from-all-causes-of-mortality/README.md

 2. For state by race & ethnicity level analysis: please use script `start.me.hpc.R` to submit a job in the HPC, by assigning variable `args$run_analysis$rank_cdc_pop_state_race_data` as 1.
 The job will automatically run script `/scripts_ranking/ranking_sampled_pop_state_race_data.R` to rank the sampled population data at the state level by race & ethnicity and save the data randomly into folder based on the pre-generated mapping matrix (in script `/scripts_ranking/ranking_method_function.R`).

-##### Grandparents (houehold) data
+#### Household data
-We extracted the number of grandparents in the same household as caregivers from United States Census Bureau, i.e. data in 2019: [2019: ACS 5-Year Estimates Subject Tables](https://data.census.gov/table/ACSST5Y2019.S1002).
-The estimated household data with margin of errors were provided.
+We extracted the yearly number of grandparent caregivers from United States Census Bureau data source dashboard.
+For example, data in 2019 can be accessed from [2019: ACS 5-Year Estimates Subject Tables](https://data.census.gov/table/ACSST5Y2019.S1002).
+The estimated household data with margin of errors are also provided.
 We pulled the corresponding information at the national level by race & ethnicity; state level and state level by race & ethnicity in folder `data/grandparents/raw_ci`.

 To sample the household data from the online dashboard based on providing marginal of errors, we suggested to use script `start.me.hpc.R` to submit a job in the HPC, by assigning variable `args$run_analysis$resampled_grandp_data` as 1.
 The job will automatically run script `/R/ACS_grandp_data_ci_save.R` to resample data based on the estimated mean and marginal of errors.
 The sample size should be pre-defined in the script `/ACS_grandp_data_ci_save.R`.

 Other data sources were provided in the supplementary materials.

-#### Main analyses
+### Main analyses
 Our main analyses depend on resampled ranked data sets with Poisson noise on mortality data, natality data and population data.
 The comparability ratios used on cause-of-death counts before 1999 and the grandparents data from the household dataset are resmpaled from the uncertainty ranges from the provided data.